What is Satisfactory Academic Progress (SAP)?

 Additional Graduate Requirements

-Graduate students remain in good academic standing by maintaining a minimum cumulative GPA of 3.0 and by completing at least 67% of all enrolled courses each semester.
+Graduate students remain in good academic standing by maintaining a minimum cumulative GPA of 3.0 and by completing at least 67% of all enrolled courses.
 In the event that your program of study requires a higher GPA it will supersede the minimum listed in this procedure.
 Graduate students must also complete their program within the timeframe established in their Degree Requirements as outlined in the Graduate School catalog and may not attempt more than 150% of the credits required to complete their program.